 Average Compensation Average annual covered earnings of an employee during the four highest years of service.
-To determine your four highest years, PERS considers these scenarios:

-- Four highest fiscal years of earned compensation; - Four highest calendar years of earned compensation; - Combination of four highest fiscal and calendar years of earned compensation that do not overlap; or - Final 48 months of earned compensation prior to termination of employment.
+To determine your four highest years, PERS considers these scenarios: • Four highest fiscal years of earned compensation; • Four highest calendar years of earned compensation; • Combination of four highest fiscal and calendar years earned compensation that do not overlap; or • Final 48 months of earned compensation prior to termination of employment.
 Covered Earnings Gross salary not in excess of the maximum amount on which contributions were required.

-Engiolity Service Service while a contributing member of PERS plus additional service as described below.
+Fiscal Year Year commencing on July 1 and ending June 30.
+Eligibility Service Service while a contributing member of PERS plus additional service as described below.
 (OLD: Eligibility service" is all service in PERS, including that credited for SLRP service.)
 Credited Service Service while a contributing member of SLRP plus additional service as described below.
 (OLD: "Creditable service" includes only SLRP service.)
 Unused Sick and Vacation Leave Service credit is provided at no charge to members for unused sick and vacation time that has accrued at the time of retirement.
 A payment of up to 240 hours of leave may be used the Average